-COVID 19 - Please check the individual websites or contact your local food bank directly before turning up to collect parcels.
-Some may be serving pre-packed bags from the outside of each centre and operating with a very small staff team, with many volunteer’s self-isolating.
+COVID 19 - Please check the individual websites or contact your local food bank directly before making a journey to collect parcels.

 Can I get help from a foodbank?

 In order to get help from a food bank you will need to be referred.
 Each food bank works with different professionals such as doctors, health visitors, social workers and the local Citizens Advice Bureaux.